robertkarl/yabc/testdata/gemini/README.md

 At some point, the field "Trading Fee (USD) USD" was renamed to "Fee (USD) USD".

 We currently only support the latest version.
 So yabc looks for the field named `Fee (USD) USD`.

+# TODO:
+Document why we have two Gemini sample files.